 Pick a sunny spot and make a raised bed where you can grow salads, vegetables and herbs.
 Use recycled lumber or old pallets to create the edging then fill with topsoil enriched with compost.
 Sow salad leaf seeds directly into the ground (little and often) to ensure a supply of fresh crops throughout the summer.
 Kids will enjoy helping to sow quick-growing veggies such as radish while a few zucchini plants will provide structure and interest.

 All garden features, from potagers to ponds, look better set off by a lush, healthy lawn.
 Regular mowing, watering and feeding are essential for the best results.
+Remember to water deeply and infrequently to encourage grass roots to reach as deeply into the soil as possible.
+A healthy root system will result in a healthy lawn.
 Use an all-in-one weed killer and feed on neglected lawns; be careful not to spread too thickly or the grass can become scorched.
 If your mower has seen better days you will struggle to keep your lawn well-groomed.
 Take a look at a good lawnmowers guide to help you find the one most suitable for your requirements.

 Planting On A Budget